woodstr/msc-thesis/README.md

 - Alternatively, the dot-peen marks locations could be used to rectify and transform the image in a way that the standard decoder can use.

 I need to mess around with Yuchengs code a bit to understand how it all works, but I should also read material and watch videos explaining how different methods (e.g. template matching) work!

+But, first thing I should do is:
+- find all dot-peens that fail to decode (likely all)
+- use Yucheng code
+- try to build a grid for decoding

 ## Outcome of Week
 TBD